Where to go in Croatia

 It's fun to read old travelogues to see how little has changed.
 In the mid-1930s, Rebecca West was "cramped" in a Yugoslav train compartment with "unhappy-looking German tourists" who were taking a break from Nazi-land.
 The Germans had a sense of "German superiority to all non-German barbarity."
 So Rebecca had to ask, "But why are you going to Yugoslavia if you think it is all so terrible?"

-The Germans replied, "We are going to the Adriatic coast where there are many German tourists and for that reason the hotels are good."1 Today, German tourists still flock to Dalmatia, but only a few still carry that same attitude of 80 years ago.
+The Germans replied, "We are going to the Adriatic coast, where there are many German tourists, and for that reason, the hotels are good."1 Today, German tourists still flock to Dalmatia, but only a few still carry that same attitude of 80 years ago.

 Church in a Dubrovnik square

 If the Dalmatian Coast is the crown of Croatia, then Dubrovnik is the finest jewel on that crown.
 Lord Byron called Dubrovnik "the pearl of the Adriatic."
 Founded 1,300 years ago, Dubrovnik fell to the Venetian Empire in 1205.
-In 1358, Hungary defeated the Venetians, but in 1382 Dubrovnik bought its freedom from Hungary and become an independent and wealthy republic.
+In 1358, Hungary defeated the Venetians, but in 1382, Dubrovnik bought its freedom from Hungary and became an independent and wealthy republic.
 It did well until Napoleon crashed the party in 1808.

 Dubrovnik was built like a fort.
 You can walk on top of its impressive walls.
 They're two kilometers (1.25 miles) long and up to 25 meters (yards) high with 16 towers.
 Dubrovnik is the poor man's Venice and that's still pretty darn good.